a5311221/merchantApi/README.md

 Ownbit Merchant Wallet helps merchant accept Bitcoin & other cryptocurrencies for online payments.
 Integrating Ownbit Merchant Api is easy and straightforward.
 There are three parties: Merchant Website(your website for selling online goods), Ownbit Merchant Wallet, and Ownbit Platform.
 This is how the Api works:

-1. You create a Ownbit Merchant Wallet (you own the wallet mnemonics, thus control the coming crypto-payments fully), search Ownbit in iOS AppStore or download at https://ownbit.io.
+1. You create a Ownbit Merchant Wallet (you own the wallet mnemonics, thus control the coming crypto-payments fully), search Ownbit in iOS AppStore / Google Play or download at https://ownbit.io.
-2. You integrate Ownbit Merchant Api into your existing website, so that your customer can select pay for your goods by Bitcoin & other cryptocurrencies.
+2. You integrate Ownbit Merchant Api into your existing website, so that your customer can select pay for goods by Bitcoin & other cryptocurrencies.
 3. The customer paid, your Ownbit Merchant Wallet received the payment directly, and you can spend the received payment immediately, since you control the Ownbit Merchant Wallet fully.
-4. The Ownbit Platform call a callback_url (you provided when configuring the Ownbit Merchant Wallet) to notify your website that a payment is received (or a payment is canceled or failed in case of blockchain rollbacks).
+4. The Ownbit Platform call a callback_url (you configured in the Ownbit Merchant Wallet) to notify your website that a payment is received (or a payment is canceled or failed).

 ### TERMS & DEFINITION